 - One nights hotel in Aguas Calientes

-- Tour of Machu Picchu 2nd day
+- A guided tour of Machu Picchu on the 2nd day

 - Emergency oxygen bottle and basic first aid kit.

 - Return to Ollantaytambo by the Expedition tourist train (current price US$75)